-These tasty burrata recipes will go far beyond a simple cheese and tomato appetizer.
+These delightful burrata recipes will certainly exceed the basic cheese and tomato starter.

 I’m talking prosciutto, tomatoes, mozzarella, and more!